-6. A Member State will not grant access to the AC if the case presented by the enterprise is not covered by the scope of the AC or excluded from the AC under Article 8 AC.
+9. A Member State will not grant access to the AC if the case presented by the enterprise is not covered by the scope of the AC or excluded from the AC under Article 8 AC.
 The AC itself does not provide remedies against denial of access.
-However, some MS already have domestic legal remedies for determining whether a denial of access to the AC by their administrative bodies is justified (see MS TP profiles).
+However, some MS already have domestic legal remedies for determining whether a denial of access to the AC by their administrative bodies is justified.
+For reasons of transparency and fairness, a competent authority should inform the other competent authority(ies) when access to the Arbitration Convention is denied and provide them with the reasons for the denial.
+The competent authorities involved should exchange their views so as to try, where possible, to reach a common position on whether the denial of access to the Arbitration Convention is justified.